A human curator administers selection pressure to GPT-3’s outputs

 Content warning: The rest of this section (Theory) and the next section (Methods) contain formulas, which may be confusing or boring for some readers; skip to Applications for qualitative discussion.

-Let’s say, by definition, that curation amplifies the probability of the sample by a factor of M:
+Let’s say that curation amplifies the probability of the selected sample by a factor of M:

 M(curation | generator) = pcurated / pgenerator